YH-Wu/Triton-Inference-Server-on-Kubernetes/README.md

 $ kubectl delete pvc <PVC_NAME> -n <NAMESPACE>
 ```
 ## Create Kubernetes Secrets
-Create a Kubernetes Secrets so that kubernetes will be able to pull docker images from [NVIDIA GPU Cloud](https://ngc.nvidia.com/setup/api-key)
+Create a Kubernetes Secrets so that kubernetes will be able to pull docker images from [NVIDIA GPU Cloud](https://ngc.nvidia.com/setup/api-key), you need to register NGC first, and the best thing is: it's free :)

 ```
 $ kubectl create secret docker-registry ngc \